eigan/mediasort/README.md

 --dry-run           Do not execute move/link

 --no-exif           Do not read exif meta information

+--log-path          Specify where to put mediasort.log
+                    Default: null (no logging)
 ```
 Note: shortcuts cannot be combined, `-nv` will not work.
 This is a limitation of the CLI library used.